anniezh12/hiring-engineers/answers.md

               enabled:true
 ```

-  2. I also created a controller using
+  2. I also created a `controller` using

 ```
       $ rails g controller welcome
 ```
-      which provided me a `controllers/welcome_controller.rb` and a `views` folder(since rails is an MVC (Model View Controller) framework)
+      which provided me a `controllers/welcome_controller.rb` and a `views` folder(since rails is an MVC (Model View Controller framework)
-      I defined index action in the welcome_controller.rb and then created a related index.html.erb file with some simple text in it.
+      I defined `index action` in the `welcome_controller.rb` and then created a related view action file `index.html.erb` file with some simple text in it.

 > Related code is in `DataDogApmRails/app/controllers/welcome_controller.rb` file